ragulka/Numeral-js/README.md

 ### 1.2.3

-Bug Fix: Fix unformatting for languages that use '.' as thousands delimiter
+Bug Fix: Fix unformatting for locales that use '.' as thousands delimiter

 ### 1.2.2

-Changed language definition property 'money' to 'currency'
+Changed locale definition property 'money' to 'currency'

 ### 1.2.1